We believe that all children have a right to the best start in life so that they can create a better future for

 Growing Potential Board Members:

-Otto is an experienced CEO and senior executive in the Not For Profit (NFP) sector and has been the CEO of Childrenfirst since October 2014.
+Otto is an experienced CEO and senior executive in the Not-For-Profit (NFP) sector and has been the CEO of Growing Potential Ltd since October 2014.

 Otto has worked in the NFP, social services sector at senior executive and CEO levels since 2005 having left a successful career in the Australian Government Public Service including 6 years in Canberra within the Social Security portfolios.
 His experience includes governance, leadership and management of a high order, and facilitating organisational and cultural change.